Episode 2: All-at-sea with a Beaufighter

 So, from black to white in one shot.
 Really?

 While valiantly searching the web for more images of white Beaus, I came across a fascinating resource on Coastal Command subjects - Ross Marven's Modelling Pages.
-Here's a sample (grey italics) of the level of his research into the various schemes:
+Here's a sample (grey italics) of the level of his detailed research into the various schemes:

 DTD Technical Circular 360